Tesla or Edison?

 And the latter is a multi-awarded entrepreneur and brilliant Swiss computer scientist:

-Duolingo is a language learning platform that shares a lot of the features we have already talked about with Memrise.
+Duolingo is a language learning app and platform that shares a lot of the features we have already talked about with Memrise.
 That is why these two programs have naturally been pitted against each other.
 Duolingo offers language exercises and drills that train users in both vocabulary and grammar.
 It engages learners through tasks like translating between languages, identifying pictures, listening to audio and typing on a keyboard.

 Duolingo bills itself as “the new way to learn a language,” incorporating game elements into its standard operation.